Civil | Commerce and Complex Litigation Center

 Cases shall be assigned to the Center only through (i) an order of court entered

-by Judge Ward (Christine A.) or Judge Wettick (R. Stanton, Jr.) or (ii) an order of court entered by the Administrative
+by Judge Ward (Christine A.) or Judge Colville (Robert J, Jr.) or (ii) an order of court entered by the Administrative

 Judge or Calendar Control Judge of the Civil Division, after consulting with Judges

-Ward or Wettick.
+Ward or Colville.
 No case is assigned to the Center without a court order.

 An order of court assigning a case to the Center may be entered pursuant to a motion